Registration requirement for tractors and other agricultural vehicles

-The registration requirement for tractors and other agricultural vehicles.
-This has been a topic of discussion in the Lower House for years.
-"If you want to take a fast E-bike or scooter on the road, you need a registration number.
-But not with a tractor."
-This discussion has led to the political decision to introduce compulsory registration for tractors and agricultural vehicles from 1 January 2021.
-With a few exceptions, every agricultural vehicle will have to have a registration number.
-At the same time, the maximum speed of a tractor will be increased from 25 kilometres per hour to 40 kilometres per hour.
-A compulsory licence plate should of course also be fitted with the appropriate lighting.
-TRALERT® can help you find the right LED lighting for your licence plate.
+The license plate requirement for tractors and other agricultural vehicles had been a subject of debate in the Dutch Parliament for years.
+While license plates were already mandatory for fast e-bikes or scooters, they were not required for tractors.
+This debate led to a political decision to introduce the license plate requirement for tractors and agricultural vehicles from January 1, 2021.
+With a few exceptions, every agricultural vehicle had to be equipped with a license plate from that point on.
+At the same time, the maximum speed for tractors was increased from 25 kilometers per hour to 40 kilometers per hour.
+Naturally, a mandatory license plate also requires the corresponding lighting.
+TRALERT® can help you find the right LED lighting for your license plate.

 Agricultural vehicle registration valid from 1 January 2021